Thomas Heatherley, ca.1860s

-Wynfield’s sitters were predominantly artists and architects, many members of the Royal Academy, including some of the most prominent artists of the day such as Edouard Manet, John Everett Millais RA and Lord Frederic Leighton PRA.
-Many figures wore fancy dress mimicking the appearance of Old Masters: Millais as Dante, Sir Edward Burne-Jones Bt ARA as Holbein and T.O.
-Barlow RA as a Rembrandt self-portrait.
+Wynfield’s sitters were predominantly artists and architects, many were members of the Royal Academy and included some of the most prominent artists of the day such as Edouard Manet, John Everett Millais PRA and Lord Frederic Leighton PRA.
+Many figures wore fancy dress mimicking the appearance of Old Masters and other historical figures: Millais as Dante, Sir Edward Burne-Jones Bt ARA as Holbein and T.O.
+Barlow RA as Rembrandt.
 The portraits draw allusions between Wynfield’s contemporaries and their illustrious predecessors.
 However, the portraits of Manet and Holman Hunt suggest he later abandoned the use of costume.

 Wynfield eschewed the conventions of mainstream Victorian photography.
 His innovative portraits made use of painterly and experimental techniques including close-up views, soft focus and strong contrasts of light and shade.
 He used long exposures so subtle movements from the sitter were picked up by the camera.
 Areas of light and dark in the background were carefully placed to contrast with the different tones of the figure: white behind dark areas of hair and dress and dark grey or black to contrast with the white profiles.